Pacific County, WA

 The UHF repeater runs

-30-watts to a Motorola four-can bandpass type duplexer,
+40-watts to a Motorola four-can bandpass type duplexer,

 sharing the feedline and dual-band antenna with the VHF station

-The two repeaters have independent power supplies and link systems.
+power supplies, controllers and link systems.